damey2011/workflow_app/README.md

 ```
 This uses the default settings in the `settings.py` file, but in other to use
 custom settings e.g. different database user or database name, then duplicate the
-`settings.ini` file and name it `settings.dev.ini` and put in your own values here.
+`settings.dev.ini` file and name it `settings.ini` and put in your own values here.
-The reason for duplicating is that, `settings.dev.ini` is ignored by git so it
+The reason for duplicating is that, `settings.ini` is ignored by git so it
 doesn't affect the other developer.
 This way we can keep different custom
 non-application-dependent settings.